jarias/stormpath-sdk-go/README.md

 * Load credentials via properties file or env variables
 * Requests are authenticated via Stormpath SAuthc1 algorithm

+#Contributing

+Pull request are more than welcome, all pull requests should be from and directed to the develop branch NOT master.

+Please make sure you add tests ;)

 #License

 Copyright 2014 Julio Arias